ajayapr/Version4/content/_index.markdown

 ### Short Bio

-<div style="text-align: justify"> My hometown is Calicut, a small city in southern India.
+<div style="text-align: justify"> My hometown is Calicut, which is a small city in southern India upon where in 1498 had landed Vasco da Gama, the first European to reach India by sea.
 I completed my bachelors degree in Civil Engineering in 2011 from the National Institute of Technology Calicut.
 After working for a couple of years in the industry, I moved to Raleigh, North Carolina to pursue a masters program at NC State University specializing in Structural Engineering.
 My interest in Earthquake Engineering evolved during my masters subsequently motivating me to continue for a PhD program.
 I am currently on course to complete my PhD by early 2020.
 I am actively looking for collaborations in the areas of my interest. </div>

  **Research Interests**